-Injury means physical damage to the Covered Person's body, caused directly and independently of all other causes.
+Injury means physical damage to the Member's body, caused directly and independently of all other causes.
 An Injury is not caused by an Illness, disease or bodily infirmity.

-In-Network Provider means a Covered Provider who has a participation contract in effect with the Small Group PPO Network to provide services to Covered Persons under this Policy.
+In-Network Provider means a Covered Provider who has a participation contract in effect with the CO-OPC's Network to provide services to Members under this Policy.
 The In-Network Provider's participation contract must be in effect at the time services are provided for Covered Benefits in order for Covered Medical Expenses to be eligible for In-Network benefits.

-Inpatient or Inpatient Care means care and treatment provided to a Covered Person who has been admitted to a facility as a registered bed and who is receiving services, supplies and medications under the direction of a Covered Provider with staff and privileges at the facility.
+Inpatient or Inpatient Care means care and treatment provided to a Member who has been admitted to a facility as a registered bed and who is receiving services, supplies and medications under the direction of a Covered Provider with staff and privileges at the facility.
 Such facilities include:

 - 1. Hospitals, including state designated Critical Access Hospitals;

 - 2. Transitional care units;

-- 3. Skilled nursing facilities;
+- Skilled nursing facilities:

 - 4. Convalescent homes; or

-- 5. Freestanding inpatient facilities.
+- Freestanding inpatient facilities.